-I love the idea of my pets sleeping with me, especially in the bed.
-But my dog and two cats are way too disruptive.
-Sleep is important, and with my pets in my bedroom I don’t sleep well.
+We both love the idea of our pets sleeping with us, especially in the bed.
+But our dogs and Lindsay’s cats are way too disruptive.
+Sleep is important, and with our pets in the bedroom we don’t sleep well.

-Our typical routine is to put our cats in the spare bedroom at night.
-They bother us otherwise.
-My dog Ace sleeps on his dog bed in the main living area of our apartment where we can’t hear him snoring, licking himself, gagging (from licking himself!) or shaking his body and ears around.
+Lindsay’s typical routine is to put their cats in the spare bedroom at night.
+Otherwise, they bother her and her husband.
+Her dog Ace slept on his dog bed (R.I.P buddy) in the main living area of their apartment where they couldn’t hear him snoring, licking himself, gagging (from licking himself!) or shaking his body and ears around.

 Dogs in the bed, with permission

-This is not about being “dominant.”
-It’s about setting simple rules so we can live peacefully with dogs.
+We want to underline that setting rules for your dog is not about being “dominant.”
+It’s about creating boundaries so we can live peacefully with our dogs.